arepetti/ingest/docs/setup/performance.md

 ## Summary

-For a typical council deployment — low admin UI use, API-driven submissions, a few analysts querying a few times per day, and a couple of years of history — Ingest on **Container Apps + Cosmos M30** operates at a small fraction of available capacity:
+For a typical mid-sized deployment — low admin UI use, API-driven submissions, a few analysts querying a few times per day, and a couple of years of history — Ingest on **Container Apps + Cosmos M30** operates at a small fraction of available capacity:

 | Metric | Typical | Peak |
 |--------|---------|------|